Published on - 17-07-2017

 The on-site management, reporting and investigation of accidents, incidents and near misses are carried out in accordance with departmental and corporate policy requirements.

-Minor accidents to pupils are recorded via the BHCS website Learning Zone via the on-line accident book accessible to all staff for completion.
+Minor accidents to pupils are recorded via the Learning Zone in the on-line accident book which all staff can complete.
 Alerts of any incidents recorded are emailed to the Attendance Officer and the Staffing & Business Leader.
-There is also an Accident Book which can be completed if the on-line version is not available.
-This could then be uploaded on line as soon as practicable.

-The more serious accidents that are notifiable to the Health & Safety Executive (HSE) will be notified to the Children’s Services Health & Safety Team for them to report.
-A copy of the form will then be created by CSHST and sent to the HSE.
+The more serious accidents that are notifiable to the Health & Safety Executive (HSE) are to be reported using the F2508 Report Form and a copy is to be forwarded to the Children’s Services Health & Safety Team.

-The responsible manager/headteacher will ensure the governing body /senior management is appropriately informed of all incidents of a serious nature.
-All accident/incident reports are monitored by the Finance & Environment Committee 6 times per year for trend analysis in order that repetitive causal factors may be identified to prevent reoccurrences.
-This is also discussed at the termly health & Safety Committee meetings.
+The HCC online accident investigation report tool is to be used for the recording/reporting of investigations.
+The Headteacher will ensure that the governing body is appropriately informed of all incidents of a serious nature.
+All accident/incident reports will be monitored through the Health & Safety Committee Meetings for trend analysis in order that repetitive causal factors may be identified to prevent reoccurrences.
+This will then be reported to the Finance & Environment Committee.

-Premises hirers and community/extended service/third party users must report all incidents related to unsafe premises or equipment to the school staff, who will appropriately report and investigate each incident.
+Premises hirers and community users must report all incidents related to unsafe premises or equipment to the school staff, who will appropriately report and investigate each incident.
 Incidents related to the user’s own organised activities are to be reported by them in line with their own reporting procedures.

-Asbestos management on site is controlled by the Nominated responsible Person.
-The asbestos register as issued by the Asbestos Team is located at reception and is to be shown to all contractors who may need to carry out work on site.
+Asbestos management on site is controlled by the asbestos competent person (Site Manager).
+The asbestos register as issued by PBRS is located at reception and is to be shown to all contractors who may need to carry out work on site.
 Contractors must sign the register as evidence of sighting prior to being permitted to commence any work on site.

-Any changes to the premises’ structure that may affect the asbestos register information will be notified to the Asbestos Team order that the asbestos register may be updated accordingly.
+Any changes to the premises’ structure that may affect the asbestos register information will be notified to PBRS in order that the asbestos register may be updated accordingly.

-Under no circumstances must staff drill or affix anything to walls that may disturb materials without first checking the register and/or obtaining approval from the nominated responsible person.
+Under no circumstances must staff drill or affix anything to walls that may disturb materials without first checking the register and/or obtaining approval from the competent person.

-Any damage to any structure that possibly contains asbestos, which is known or identified during inspection, should be immediately reported to the responsible manager/headteacher and/or the asbestos nominated responsible person who will immediately act to cordon off the affected area and contact the Asbestos Team for guidance.
-Any contractor suspected to be carrying out any unauthorised work on the fabric of the building should be immediately stopped from working and immediately reported to the responsible manager/ headteacher and/or asbestos competent person.
+Any damage to any structure that possibly contains asbestos, which is known or identified during inspection, should be immediately reported to the headteacher and/or the asbestos competent person who will immediately act to cordon off the affected area and contact the PBRS Asbestos Team for guidance.
+Any contractor suspected to be carrying out any unauthorised work on the fabric of the building should be immediately stopped from working and immediately reported to the headteacher and/or asbestos competent person.